Content disarm and reconstruction (CDR): What it is and why your business needs it

 Cross-domain Hardware-enforced CDR for secure file transfer between classified network domains Defence, intelligence, government inter-agency operations 6-12 months

-Six CDR deployment models: cloud API, email gateway, network gateway, cloud storage, browser isolation, and cross-domain transfer
+Six CDR deployment models: cloud API, email gateway, network gateway, cloud storage, browser isolation and cross-domain

 CDR deployment options with typical implementation timelines